 Focus on Your Style of Receiving the Ball

 Soccer is full of intricate details, but the fundamentals are straightforward.
-To win the game, you still need to score more goals than your opponent.
+You still need to score more goals than your opponent to win the game.

 If you want to be a great player, you must have a strategy before receiving the ball, even if you decide later to try something different once you actually receive the ball.